Dan Bartlett: Technology & Politics - Video | LAI

 Since 1993, Bartlett has been a valuable aid to Bush, beginning with his work on two successful gubernatorial campaigns.
 Following those wins, Bartlett served as a senior spokesman and the director of rapid response for the “Bush for President” campaign in 2000 and the reelection campaign in 2004.
 Once in the White House, Bartlett was the assistant to the president for communications and then the communications director before becoming the counselor.

 Current Roles.
 Currently, Bartlett is the executive vice president of corporate affairs for Walmart.
-Mike Duke, the company’s CEO said, “Dan’s…broad understanding of world affairs make him the ideal leader…He has had key roles in government and at a major communications company.
+Mike Duke, Walmart’s CEO at the time Bartlett was hired, said, “Dan’s…broad understanding of world affairs makes him the ideal leader…He has had key roles in government and at a major communications company.
 He has also counseled a wide range of clients in areas such as growth strategy, crisis management, and public opinion.”
 Before that, Bartlett was the president and CEO of Hill+Knowlton (H+K) Strategies’ U.S. arm, where he helped organizations assess public opinion and risk and develop strategies for operations, HR, and more.
-Additionally, Bartlett is a commentator for CBS News who covers all things political, and an adjunct professor at the University of Texas Lyndon B. Johnson School of Public Affairs and a fellow at its Center for Politics and Governance.
+Additionally, Bartlett is an adjunct professor at the University of Texas Lyndon B. Johnson School of Public Affairs and a fellow at its Center for Politics and Governance.

 Accolades.
 Texas Monthly magazine once described Bartlett as “the linchpin of the most far-reaching, tough-minded, and technologically advanced government communications operation in history.”
 Bartlett’s colleagues have lauded his belief that the American people deserve to know as much as possible and are capable of taking “the good with the bad.”
 White House Chief of Staff Joshua Bolten noted, “His title [was] counselor to the President, but he’s been much more than that.”
 Deputy Chief of Staff Karl Rove added, “Dan is somebody who has a very good relationship with the president that allows him to be shockingly and sincerely direct.
 There aren’t a lot of those.”